bbauska/JS-InterviewQuestions-JS/README.md

 <h3>105: When is the Execution context stack created?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>
-a) Global execution context: Created when executing the application
+a) Global execution context: Created when executing the application<br>
-b) New execution context: Created when the new functions are created
+b) New execution context: Created when the new functions are created<br>
-c) Collection of this execution context form the execution context stack
+c) Collection of this execution context form the execution context stack.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>106: How is the outer scope environment references maintained?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>
 Using LexicalEnvironment, the outer scope environment references are maintained.
-It contains two components:
+It contains two components:</p>
-a) Environment Record: Identifier bindings are stored for the execution context
+<p>a) Environment Record: Identifier bindings are stored for the execution context<br>
-b) Outer Refernces: Points to the declaration of execution context in lexicalEnvironment
+b) Outer Refernces: Points to the declaration of execution context in lexical Environment</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>107: How will you read or write in a file using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>
 An I/O operation such as reading or writing is not possible.
-However, “Java Applet” can be implemented to read files for script.
+However, “Java Applet” can be implemented to read files for script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>108: How will you create rich, responsive display and editor user interface?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->